What is agile scrum (sprint) process?

 Commitment

-Agile Teams needs periodic re-energizing to renew their commitments to their purpose and to each other.
+Agile Teams need periodic re-energization to renew their commitments to their purpose and to each other.
 Scrum Masters can help by ensuring that the team embraces the concept of whole-team responsibility and whole-team commitment to deliver working software at the end of each sprint.
-With the whole-team commitment, the team member who has completed his tasks will help the one who has not completed so that hopefully each finishes on time.

 Problem Solving